bgcasey/geospatial_catalog_and_management_guide/README.md

 ## 5. Spatial Data Storage and Extraction Workflow

+The workflow begins with sourceing biologically relevent spatial data determining if it needs to be manaully derived using Google Earth Engine (GEE).
+If yes, preprocessing is done using GEE.
+Once preprocessed the spatial data is exported to a personal Google Drive folder, and subsequently stored in a temporary folder for further preprocessing.
+Non-GEE data is assessed to check if preprocessing is required.
+If preprocessing is necessary, the data is also stored in the temporary folder and processed.
+Once ready, preprocessed data is stored within a subdirectory of the thematic folder corresponding to its topic category (e.g. biota, elevation, or inlandWaters).
+Along with the spatial data, a metadata file documenting the preprocessing steps is within the same directory.
+Finally, the processed data is extracted to specific points for further analysis.

 ```mermaid
 graph TD
     A[Source Spatial Data] --> B{Is the data <br> derived using Google Earth Engine?}